-Due to the fact that Curry is intended to implement distributed systems (see Appendix A.1.3), it might be possible that some technical problems arise due to the use of sockets for implementing these features.
+If Curry is used to implement distributed systems with the package cpns, 15 it might be possible that some technical problems arise due to the use of sockets for implementing these features.
 Therefore, this section gives some information about the technical requirements of PAKCS and how to solve problems due to these requirements.